hulkienesuysal/english/essay/Essay.md

 * In summary,

 **Examples:**
-* <ins>To conclude,</ins> _human activity is clearly causing the climate to change and, as a result, the planet is experiencing a number of negative effects.
-It is important that we reduce our negative impact on the planet as much as possiblefor example, by using renewable energy instead of fossil fuels- before it is too late._

 * <ins>In coclusion,</ins> _stress has some important causes.
 These can be physical or psychological.
 There is stress in every aspect of our lives.
 In my opinion, stress is not so bad as long as it does not affect your life negatively._

+* <ins>To conclude,</ins> _human activity is clearly causing the climate to change and, as a result, the planet is experiencing a number of negative effects.
+It is important that we reduce our negative impact on the planet as much as possiblefor example, by using renewable energy instead of fossil fuels- before it is too late._

+*

+* <ins>In summary,</ins> there are a number of acouse and effects of obesity.
+In my opinion, everyone has a responsibility to balance their weight, especially when people get older.
+People need to find ways to tackle this problem and find solutions for it.

 ## Prepositions